dscape/dscape.github.com/_posts/2011-09-19-so-you-think-you-can-build-a-document-database.markdown

 In MarkLogic we pride ourselves in having a high throughput, ACID compliant, fast ad-hoc query engine supported by both indexes that look like a search engine and in range indexes (which are more common in relational-land).

-With MarkLogic you can have transactions (indexes will be available right after you create them, plus consistency and durability), high throughput and can reach clusters that scale up to PBs.
+With MarkLogic you can have transactions (indexes will be available right after you create them, plus consistency and durability), high throughput and clusters that scale up to PBs.

 In Berlin I got the chance to introduce our architecture in a session named "ACID Transactions at the PB Scale with MarkLogic Server".
 I invite you all to watch it and challenge me with your questions.